Add a sustainability concentration to your degree and receive the North Lake College Green Diploma!

 Available for all students and all majors, the Green Diploma is an emphasis track focused on Service Learning and Sustainability.

 Earn the Green Diploma by completing 15 volunteer hours and 15 credit hours of designated "green" courses that include topics of sustainability in economy, environment, or society.

 What is a green class?

-A course is “green” when it includes assignments and teaching methodology focused on positive contributions to society, the economy, and the environment.
+The three tenets of sustainability are economy, environment, and society.
 There are over 50 green courses available in more than 15 subjects, from biology to government, from mathematics to construction management.

 Why should I earn the Green Diploma?

 Green jobs are available for almost every career – Business, Education, Engineering, Healthcare, Hospitality, Information Technology, Logistics, Public Administration, Retail Sales, Recycling, Research, Science Transportation, Waste Management and Water Resources, and many more.

 Companies, Sports Teams, Schools, Government and Non-Profit Organizations offer green jobs.
 Salaries for green jobs start at $10.00/hour and can be as high as $250,000/year, depending on education and experience.

 More than 35 colleges and universities in Texas offer “green” education programs.
 Earn the Green Diploma with your Associate's Degree and transfer to a 4-year university.